 Long Beach (Kecil)

-Tiara Cafe is a popular budget-friendly option open from 8 AM to 8 PM, serving local dishes including Sotong Masak Kunyit (turmeric-fried squid), Siakap 3 Rasa (three-flavor sea bass), and tom yam seafood at affordable prices.
+Tiara Cafe is a popular budget-friendly option open from 8 AM to 8 PM, serving local dishes including Sotong Masak Kunyit (turmeric-fried squid), Siakap 3 Rasa (three-flavor sea bass), and tom yam seafood.
 Pit Stop Station in the middle of Long Beach offers a mix of breakfast items and local favorites with sea views.
-Ewan’s Cafe, located between Long Beach and Coral Bay with views of Perhentian Besar, serves both local and Western food in the RM7 to RM15 range.
+Ewan’s Cafe, located between Long Beach and Coral Bay with views across to Perhentian Besar, serves both local and Western food in the RM7 to RM15 range.

 Coral Bay (Kecil)